srimuthurajesh/Tech-Notes/Devops/docker.md

 ## Docker
 Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called container

-3 layers in OS: 1.Hardware, 2.kernel 3.Application
+Three layers in OS: 1.Hardware, 2.kernel 3.Application
 ie:VM uses -> Hypervisor(virualization) which virualize kernel layer,
 Docker uses -> dockerEngine(containerization) which virtualize OS Application layer